dtcenter/MET/met/docs/Users_Guide/grid-stat.rst

    The absolute difference between the distance maps in the bottom row of :numref:`grid-stat_fig3` (top left), the shortest distances from every grid point in B to the nearest grid point in A (top right), and the shortest distances from every grid point in A to the nearest grid points in B (bottom left).
 The latter two do not have axes in order to emphasize that the distances are now only considered from within the respective event sets.
 The top right graphic is the distance map of A conditioned on the presence of an event from B, and that in the bottom left is the distance map of B conditioned on the presence of an event from A.

-The statistics derived from these distance maps are described in Appendix :ref:`C MET verification measures for distance map methods<App_C-distance_maps>`.
+The statistics derived from these distance maps are described in :numref:`App_C-distance_maps`.
 For each combination of input field and categorical threshold requested in the configuration file, Grid-Stat applies that threshold to define events in the forecast and observation fields and computes distance maps for those binary fields.
 Statistics for all requested masking regions are derived from those distance maps.
 Note that the distance maps are computed only once over the full verification domain, not separately for each masking region.
 Events occurring outside of a masking region can affect the distance map values inside that masking region and, therefore, can also affect the distance maps statistics for that region.

 Practical information
 _____________________